 The link to the full careers programme for years 7-11 will be available here shortly.

 In years 12 & 13 the programme is tailored to informing them of their post 18 choices and preparing them for their next steps.
 The future planning day allows students to hear from a variety of speakers about their options including a gap year, applying for university, writing personal statements and apprenticeships.
 Employability talks give them an understanding of the key skills required for university and the world of work.
 Specialist talks and university visits take place throughout the year including an Oxbridge conference.
 Interview practice is available from governors and staff to help especially for those applying for Oxbridge, Medicine, Dentistry or Veterinary Science.
 Students are advised to have at least one careers interview to help them explore their options and help them plan their next steps.
-Our students enter a wide range of opportunities after Sixth Form.
-For the latest destinations please click here.
+Our students enter a wide range of opportunities after Sixth Form; to see the full list of destinations click here: Leaver Destinations.